-A. Finding a tenant
+Finding a tenant

-Most of what we have talked about so far has had to do with spending money - finding and acquiring a property, securing financing, and design and construction.
-Those expenses can only be considered an investment if they lead to income, which is where lease up activity comes in.
-It is never too early to start the lease up process.
-Indeed, as we talked about in Section 2 often the best place to start is with a good tenant.
+For commercial developments, it is never too early to start the lease up process.
+As we mentioned in Chapter 2, often the best place to start a development project is with a good tenant.
 If you do not have a tenant committed to your development in advance, you will want to actively start marketing your property once you have it under control (i.e., have a signed purchase agreement.)
+Lenders for commercial developments (and residential condos) will often require tenant commitments for a minimum percentage of the space before providing a loan.
+Because residential tenants won't often commit to a lease far in advance and without understanding how the building and units will look, residential property marketing and lease up generally begins after construction begins.

-Ideally, your marketing will cover three means of communication - digital, physical, and word of mouth.
+When marketing your property, ideally you will do so using three means of communication - digital, physical, and word of mouth.

-Digital - Your digital marketing will include listing your property on lease listing sites such as LoopNet, CoStar, and MNCar's REDI/Catalyst.
+Digital - Your digital marketing will include listing your property on commercial listing sites such as LoopNet, CoStar, and MNCar's REDI/Catalyst and residential sites such as Apartments.com and Zillow.
 It may also include free sites like Craig's List, posting on your own website, and communicating via social media.